Belarus says Wagner chief who staged mutiny is in Russia, raising questions about Kremlin's strategy

 “It was necessary to nip it in the bud.
 It was very dangerous, as history shows,” Lukashenko said.

 Asked about the deployment of Russia's tactical nuclear weapons to Belarus, Lukashenko said they are intended to deter any aggression against the country.
-Putin and Lukashenko both have said that some of them already have been moved to Belarus.
+Putin and Lukashenko both have said that some of them already have been moved to Belarus, and the Belarusian leader reaffirmed Thursday that a "certain number" of them have been flown to Belarus and the rest will be delivered before the year's end.

-“These weapons serve strictly defensive purposes,” he said, adding that if Belarus faces an aggression, “the answer will come instantly.”
+Lukashenko said that Russia would consult him on any possible use of those weapons, adding that it could only happen in response to an act aggression by NATO against Russia or Belarus.

+“If I don't want something, if our people and the state don't want it, it means it won't happen,” he said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.